Self-Adjusting Mutation Rates with Provably Optimal Success Rules: Introduction

 \subsection{Related Work}

 In~\cite{LissovoiOW17,LissovoiOW19}, variants of RLS flipping a deterministic, but dynamic number of bits were analyzed on \leadingones.
 These schemes, which take inspiration from the literature on hyper-heuristics, differ from our rather simple multiplicative parameter updates in that they require additional book-keeping and that they consider a small discrete set of possible parameter values only.
 The approach is taken further in~\cite{DoerrLOW18}, where a hyper-parameter from~\cite{LissovoiOW17} is dynamically adapted by a rule inspired by the one-fifth success rule.
 This algorithm is analyzed in the case that the algorithm may choose between flipping either one or two bits, and it is proven that it achieves an asymptotically optimal expected running time on \leadingones among all algorithms which are restricted to these two choices.
 However, the resulting algorithm is considerably more complicated than our simple scheme.
-Moreover, while the algorithm in~\cite{DoerrLOW18} is optimal among all algorithm which use either one-bit flips or two-bit flips and the ones from~\cite{LissovoiOW18} are optimal among all algorithms choosing between 1 and a constant number $k$ of bits to flip, we prove optimality among all algorithms with standard bit mutation, for which the number of flipped bits is random and can attain any value between 0 (1 in the case of the resampling \oea) and $n$.
+Moreover, while the algorithm in~\cite{DoerrLOW18} is asymptotically optimal among all algorithms which---based only on the fitness of the current best solution---use either one-bit flips or two-bit flips and while the ones from~\cite{LissovoiOW19} are asymptotically optimal among all fitness-dependent algorithms choosing between 1 and a constant number $k$ of bits to flip, we prove asymptotic optimality among all algorithms with fitness-dependent standard bit mutation for which the number of flipped bits is random and can attain any value between 0 (1 in the case of the resampling \oea) and~$n$.